AchiiBella/alx-higher_level_programming/README.md

 0x02.
 Python - import & modules
 Import in python is similar to #include header_file in C/C++.
 Python modules can get access to code from another module by importing the file/function using import.
 The import statement is the most common way of invoking the import machinery, but it is not the only way.

+0x03.
+Python - Data Structures: Lists, Tuples
+The basic Python data structures in Python include list, set, tuples, and dictionary.
+Each of the data structures is unique in its own way.
+Data structures are “containers” that organize and group data according to type.
+A tuple is a built-in data structure in Python that is an ordered collection of objects.
+Unlike lists, tuples come with limited functionality.
+The primary differing characteristic between lists and tuples is mutability.
+Lists are mutable, whereas tuples are immutable.